Page title background

 While waiting for emergency services, monitor the individual’s breathing carefully and administer rescue breaths if they have labored breathing or have stopped breathing altogether.
 If they start breathing on their own, place them in the recovery position — on their side with their bottom arm extended above their head and their top leg slightly bent.

-How Successful Is Addiction Treatment?
+How Successful Is Fentanyl Addiction Treatment?

 Addiction treatment measures success through much more than total sobriety — recovery is a lifelong journey.
 Everyone has a different experience when working on their addiction recovery, and some may need to undergo treatment several times to overcome substance use disorder.